Our Remote Robot App is Cutting Time to Market for Life-Saving Drug Treatments

 Company Summary

-Our client is a life sciences company in San Diego, CA with 28 years of experience discovering and developing drug treatments.
-We began our partnership with this client in 2019.
-As is becoming a more common practice in the biotech world, the client was utilizing a robot to help automate manual tasks such as liquid handling—an integral part of the early drug testing process.
+As is becoming a more common practice in the biotech world, the client was utilizing a robot to help automate manual tasks such as liquid handling an integral part of the early drug testing process.
 Other operational elements subject to automation included scheduling drug test experiments and managing the inventory and upkeep of laboratory supplies.

 Services